kayzhu/kayzhu.github.com/about/index.md

 He occasionally refers himself in third person.

-When he's not sitting in front of a computer, you can find him watching movies in theatres, practicing judo, [cycling](https://www.strava.com/athletes/kayzhu)/snowboarding in the mountains, or <del>playing with his cat at home</del> (see you on the other side, Pp).
+When he's not sitting in front of a computer, you can find him watching [movies](https://letterboxd.com/hippotown/) in theatres, practicing judo, [cycling](https://www.strava.com/athletes/kayzhu) and snowboarding in the mountains, or <del>playing with his cat at home</del> (see you on the other side, Pp).